alex5207/float-assessment/README.md

 * The solution must be written in Python
 * The ideal solution is well-structured and well-documented
 * You can use any external libraries of your choice
+* Bonus points: Think about the limitations of your solution and how well it scales.